nitin3103/demo1/README.md

-# demo1 this is the instruction mannual
+ This is the instruction mannual to the project